bioinfo-pf-curie/mpiBWA/README.txt

-Your are in the master branch of the the mpiBWA project.
+Your are in the master branch of the mpiBWA project.

-This version is dedicated to fit a large variety of cluster.

-If you are equiped with low latency network and network file system (NFS) use this branch.

-If your are equiped with Lustre and Low latency network use the FULLMPI branch of the project.

-If your are equiped with NFS and high latency network and want to go very fast but less precise use the LAZYCHUNK branch.
+We recommand you to go to the Experimental branch.

-Add an experimental branch for higher scalability, full reproducibility and better accuracy.
+The experimental branch has full reproducibility and a better scaling.
+This branch will become the master in futur.

+Other branches (master, FULLMPI, LAZYCHUNK ) are history.

 Release notes
 ------------

+Release 1.0 from 02/04/2018

+Update and changes in Experimental branch

+1) Now mpiBWA support trimmed reads or reads of different length.
+2) Be aware of the flock on Lustre and Beegfs.
+The flock must be on otherwise could be problem with reproducibility.

+Thanks you Romain for your help.

 Release 1.0 from 21/03/2018